Introduction

 You don't need to do this for the user, since Topaz automatically does it for you.
 But if you wanted to load a department

-user = ds.object({ "type": "department", "key": input.resource.key })
+user = ds.object({ "object_type": "department", "object_id": input.resource.id })

-Check Relation built-in
+Check built-in

-The ds.check_relation
+The ds.check

 allowed {